udacity/pdsnd_github/README.md

 28 December 2019

 ### Project Title
-Bike share project
+Bike share project.

 ### Description
-make use of Python to explore data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington.
+I used Python to explore data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington.

 ### Files used
 chicago.csv